-This Privacy Notice applies to the processing of personal data collected via our website (www.simplifyhealth.co.uk) (Website); our service directories (for Birmingham: https://birmingham.simplifyhealth.co.uk/en and Surrey: https://surrey.simplifyhealth.co.uk/en) (Service Directories) and any correspondence with us (by phone, email or otherwise) in relation to our Website and Service Directories.
+This Privacy Notice applies to the processing of personal data collected via our websites (Centene UK and Simplify Health) (Website); and our service directories (https://birmingham.simplifyhealth.co.uk/en) (Service Directories) and any correspondence with us (by phone, email or otherwise) in relation to our Website and Service Directories.

 For information about how we process your personal data in connection with providing you with healthcare services, please see our Portal Privacy Notice’s here:

 Centene UK (Centene UK, we and us) is a limited company registered in England and Wales (registered number 10014577).
 Centene UK also trades as Simplify Health.

 This Privacy Notice covers Centene UK Ltd (and its subsidiaries and trading names).
 Centene UK is a data controller under the GDPR.
 We work closely with other healthcare providers who may also be data controllers of your personal data.

 We respect your privacy and are committed to operating the highest standards when it comes to protecting your personal data.

 We will process your personal data “fairly”, “lawfully” and “transparently”.
 This means (i) we will be open and transparent about how personal data is used (ii) we will handle data in line with how we say we are going to handle data and (iii) we will only use or process personal data in accordance with the law.
 To fulfil these requirements, we set out in this Privacy Notice how Centene UK collects, uses, retains and discloses personal data.